Løren station: History

 The Løren, Hasle and Økern area is undergoing a major redevelopment.
 While the area previously has had some residential areas and has mostly been dominated by industry, it has now been designated a primary site for urban development in Oslo.
 The area has a potential for 25,000 residences and 2.5 million square meters (25 million sq ft) of commercial area.
 Oslo Municipal Council approved in May 2013 the construction of 730 apartments in the immediate vicinity of the station.
 The zoning plan allow the line was passed on 14 December 2011.
 The winner of the 2012 architecture competition was MDH Arkitekter and Arne Henriksen.
 Their proposal was backed by structural engineers Aas-Jakobsen.
-Løren Station was built with the cut-and-cover method, doubling as a crossection.
+Løren Station was built with the cut-and-cover method, doubling as a cross section.

 Facilities

 Løren Station is situated in the Løren neighborhood of Bjerke.
 The station is situated 27 m below the surface in the redevelopment area of Lørenbyen.
 The station has an area of 6200 m2 and has an entrance from each end.